Season of Champions on TSN: Curling Canada

 TSN originally broadcast Curling Canada (known through February 2015 as the Canadian Curling Association, or CCA) events, including the opening rounds of the Montana's Brier, the Scotties Tournament of Hearts from 1984-2003.
 CBC Sports, who had previously shared rights with TSN, became the sole broadcaster of CCA tournaments in 2004.
 The CCA terminated their deal with the CBC after one season.
 The CBC was criticized by the CCA, curling fans, and sponsors after the network moved some of its coverage to the digital cable channel CBC Country Canada.
 In 2006, the CCA and TSN signed an exclusive six-year contract which would take effect in 2008, ending CBC's 42-year relationship with the CCA.

 Announcers

 Lead announcers

 Don Chevrier and Ray Turnbull made up TSN's first broadcast team, calling matches from 1984 to 1985.
 Chevrier was succeeded by Vic Rauter.
 Rauter and Turnbull were later joined by Vera Pezer.
 In 1989, Linda Moore replaced Pezer on TSN's announcing team.
 Turnbull retired in 2010 and was replaced by Russ Howard.
 In December 2014, Moore announced that she was retiring from broadcasting for health reasons.
 Since then, Rauter and Howard had been joined by Cheryl Bernard, until Bernard left the booth in 2022.
-Since 2023, Joanne Courtney has joined Rauter and Howard on the lead team.
+Until 2026, Joanne Courtney has joined Rauter and Howard on the lead team, until Rauter retired from broadcasting.